dbt-labs/snowflake_summit_formula1_workshop_draft/11-machine-learning-prep.md

     ```bash
     dbt run --select covariate_encoding
     ```
-3. In this code, we are using a ton of functions from libraries!
-This is really cool, because we can utilize code other people have developed and bring it into our project simply by using the `import` function.
-[Scikit-learn](https://scikit-learn.org/stable/), “sklearn” for short, is an extremely popular data science library.
-Sklearn contains a wide range of machine learning techniques, including supervised and unsupervised learning algorithms, feature scaling and imputation, as well as tools model evaluation and selection.
+3. In this code we are using [Scikit-learn](https://scikit-learn.org/stable/), “sklearn” for short, is an extremely popular data science library.
 We’ll be using Sklearn for both preparing our covariates and creating models (our next section).
-4. Our dataset is pretty small data so we are good to use pandas and `sklearn`.
+Our dataset is pretty small data so we are good to use pandas and `sklearn`.
 If you have larger data for your own project in mind, consider `dask` or `category_encoders`.
-5. Breaking it down a bit more:
+4. Breaking our code down a bit more:
     - We’re selecting a subset of variables that will be used as predictors for a driver’s position.
     - Filter the dataset to only include rows using the active driver and constructor flags we created in the last step.
     - The next step is to use the `LabelEncoder` from scikit-learn to convert the categorical variables `CIRCUIT_NAME`, `CONSTRUCTOR_NAME`, `DRIVER`, and `TOTAL_PIT_STOPS_PER_RACE` into numerical values.
-    - Create a new variable called `POSITION_LABEL`, which is a derived from our position variable.
-        - 💭 Why are we changing our position variable?
-There are 20 total positions in Formula 1 and we are grouping them together to simplify the classification and improve performance.
-We also want to demonstrate you can create a new function within your dbt model!
-        - Our new `position_label` variable has meaning:
-            - In Formula1 if you are in:
-                - Top 3 you get a “podium” position
-                - Top 10 you gain points that add to your overall season total
-                - Below top 10 you get no points!
-        - We are mapping our original variable position to `position_label` to the corresponding places above to 1,2, and 3 respectively.
+    - To simplify the classification and improve performance, we are creating a new variable called `POSITION_LABEL` from our original position variable with in Formula 1 with 20 total positions.
+This new variable has a specific meaning: those in the top 3 get a “podium” position, those in the top 10 get points that add to their overall season total, and those below the top 10 get no points.
+The original position variable is being mapped to position_label in a way that assigns 1, 2, and 3 to the corresponding places.
     - Drop the active driver and constructor flags since they were filter criteria and additionally drop our original position variable.

 ## Splitting into training and testing datasets

-Now that we’ve cleaned and encoded our data, we are going to further split in by time.
 In this step, we will create dataframes to use for training and prediction.
 We’ll be creating two dataframes 1) using data from 2010-2019 for training, and 2) data from 2020 for new prediction inferences.
 We’ll create variables called `start_year` and `end_year` so we aren’t filtering on hardcasted values (and can more easily swap them out in the future if we want to retrain our model on different timeframes).

-1. Create a file called `train_test_dataset` copy and save the following code:
+1. Create a file called `train_test_dataset.py` copy and save the following code:
     ```python
     import pandas as pd